 Sports Performance Program

 At the Competition Center, we believe in the science of sport and take a holistic approach to provide a sports performance program that supports excellence in all facets of athletics and life.
 We have assembled a highly qualified team of experts in all aspects of sport science to support our athletes, coaches, and parents.
-We provide exceptional programs that inspire enjoyment of mountain sport, empowering our members to realize their full potential in life and sport.
-We are committed life-long learners, integrating new research to stay on the cutting edge of sports science.
+We provide exceptional programs that inspire the enjoyment of mountain sports and empower our members to realize their full potential in life and in sports.
+We are committed, life-long learners, who continually integrate new research to stay on the cutting edge of sports science.
 Whether you are an athlete, parent, or coach, we hope that you use this section of the website as a resource to guide you to accomplish your goals and be the best you can be.rich-text, responsive-table